There's a different equity story being told by sentiment: LifeStance Health Group Inc. (LFST). - The Dwinnex

 Ratios:

-To gain a deeper understanding of LFST’s stock, we examine its different ratios.
+For a deeper understanding of LifeStance Health Group Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.20 and its Current Ratio is at 2.20.
 In the meantime, Its Debt-to-Equity ratio is 0.13 whereas as Long-Term Debt/Eq ratio is at 0.13.

 Upgrades & Downgrades